-Someone could be assaulted or robbed because their attacker does not like people who they see as different to them.
+Someone could be assaulted or robbed because their attacker does not like anyone they see as different to them.

-Most local police forces have a special unit that's dedicated to dealing with incidents of homophobic crime.
+Most local police forces have a special unit dedicated to dealing with incidents of homophobic crime.
 Officers who work in these units have had special training on how to deal with issues of homophobia.
 If you'd feel more comfortable talking to someone like this, ask to speak to them when you contact the police station.

 Directgov © Crown copyright